 Having previously been fully sighted, Foniqi still has strong recollections of viewing the things around him.
 “I know how the nature looks, how the world looks, and it was very difficult to adapt.
 But the need imposes this on you.” he says.
 “I was lucky that I got married at an early age.
 Because my wife would come with me to university, take the material, record it and read it for me later.”

 He graduated in 1983 but has never practised his profession.
 Instead, he takes a taxi every day to go to the Kosovo Association of Blind People in Prishtina, where he is the executive director.
-When his wife — who would accompany Foniqi to his daily activities — passed away a few years ago, he was left with no option of making the journey by foot; Kosovo’s roads don’t meet the standards of an inclusive environment with incorporated tactile paving — a system of textured ground surface indicators, detectable by a visually impaired person using their white cane, which assists their freedom of movement.
+For Foniqi is almost impossible to make the journey by foot; Kosovo’s roads don’t meet the standards of an inclusive environment with incorporated tactile paving — a system of textured ground surface indicators, detectable by a visually impaired person using their white cane, which assists their freedom of movement.

 Mexhid Foniqi, executive director of the Kosovo Association of Blind People, says Prishtina’s infrastructure is woefully inadequate for blind people.
 Photo: Majlinda Hoxha / K2.0.